Congratulations! You're ditching the synthetic chemicals and going for natural colour!

 The translucent rule of natural dye makes covering grey interesting.
-Unless doing the 2 step process for black, the grey might end up a much different colour than the rest of your hair.
+Unless doing the 2 step process for black, the grey might end up a lighter colour than the rest of your hair.
 Or, the grey will be the colour expected by the chosen mix & the rest of your hair will end up darker / richer.

-If you have light blond hair with some pure white "greys", then cassia will make your white hair a light golden blond without affecting the rest of your hair.
+- Light blond hair with pure white "greys" - cassia will make your white hair a light golden blonde without affecting the rest of your hair.

 Only when doing the 2 step process for black does all the hair end up black.